ais-one/cookbook/README.md

 # About

-**vue-crud-x** is a cookbook with evergreen recipes and templates to develop applications faster.
-While reducing the need for rewrite or refactoring due to changes in dependencies.
+> **TL;DR** ExpressJS, VueJS cookbook, with evergreen recipes and templates (CRUD, CI/CD, Cloud container deployment, Web Components, ES Modules) to develop applications faster, while reducing the need for rewrite or refactoring due to changes in dependencies.

 Considerations for this project are similar to [https://github.com/ais-one/favv/blob/master/README.md#considerations](https://github.com/ais-one/favv/blob/master/README.md#considerations).